Algorithms in 4-manifold topology: Introduction

 \subsection{Algorithms for the stable classification of 4-manifolds}

-We say that two smooth $4$-manifolds $X_1$ and $X_2$ are \textit{stably diffeomorphic} if there exists a natural number $k$ such that $X_1\#_k(S^2\times S^2)$ is diffeomorphic to $X_2\#_k(S^2\times S^2)$.
-(Note that by \cite{Gompf1985} two closed, orientable, smooth $4$-manifolds are stably diffeomorphic if and only if they are stably homeomorphic.)
+We say that two smooth $4$-manifolds $X_1$ and $X_2$ are \textit{stably diffeomorphic} if there exist natural numbers $k_1$ and $k_2$ such that $X_1\#_{k_1}(S^2\times S^2)$ is diffeomorphic to $X_2\#_{k_2}(S^2\times S^2)$.
+Note that by \cite{Gompf1985} two closed, orientable, smooth $4$-manifolds are stably diffeomorphic if and only if they are stably homeomorphic.
 The classification of $4$-manifolds up to stable diffeomorphism is coarser, and hence easier to compute, which means that we can leave the realm of simply connected $4$-manifolds.
 In \cref{sec:stable_algo} we will use the classification of $4$-manifolds up to stable diffeomorphism to present the following two algorithms.

 \begin{reptheorem}{thm:mainAlmostSPinOrSpin} There exists an algorithm that \begin{itemize} \item takes as input oriented triangulations of closed, oriented, smooth $4$-manifolds $X_1$ and $X_2$ such that either \begin{enumerate} \item their fundamental groups are both isomorphic to the infinite cyclic group, \item or $X_1$ has a finite fundamental group with a cyclic Sylow $2$-subgroup and $X_2$ has a finite fundamental group, and \end{enumerate} \item outputs whether or not $X_1$ and $X_2$ are orientation-preserving stably diffeomorphic. \end{itemize} \end{reptheorem}